-All modules, and the degree programme, are subject to review by student questionnaires.
-Informal student evaluation is also obtained at the Staff-Student Committee, and the Board of Studies.
-The National Student Survey is sent out every year to final-year undergraduate students, and consists of a set of questions seeking students' views on the quality of the learning and teaching.
+All modules and stages are subject to review by student questionnaires.
+Informal student evaluation is also obtained at the Student-Staff Committee, and the Board of Studies.
+The National Student Survey is sent out every year to final-year undergraduate students, and consists of a set of guestions seeking students' views on the guality of the learning and teaching.
 The results from student surveys are considered as part of the Annual Monitoring and Review of the programme and any arising actions are captured at programme and School / institutional level and reported to the appropriate body.